Boltneck

-Boltneck (also released as Big Monster on Campus and Teen Monster) is a 2000 American teen comedy horror film directed by Mitch Marcus and starring Matthew Lawrence, Justin Walker, and Christine Lakin.
+Boltneck (also released as Big Monster on Campus and Teen Monster) is a 1998 American teen comedy horror film directed by Mitch Marcus and starring Matthew Lawrence, Ryan Reynolds, Justin Walker, and Christine Lakin.
 The film is a modern film adaptation of the classic Mary Shelley novel Frankenstein.
 Matthew Lawrence plays high-schooler Frank Stein who reanimates a fellow student using the brain of a criminal by mistake.
 The film was released straight-to-video.

 Plot

 Los Angeles.
-The season of El Niño.
-Frank (Matthew Lawrence) is a high school student obsessed with heavy electron resurrection (reanimating corpses soon after death).
-One night Frank’s neighbor and fellow student Lance (Justin Walker) throws a party and as a joke invites Karl (Ryan Reynolds), an outsider in school.
-When Karl shows up, however, he gets into a fight with Lance and Tuttle (Christian Payne) and dies after falling into an empty swimming pool.
+Frank is a high school student obsessed with heavy electron resurrection (reanimating corpses soon after death).
+One night Frank’s neighbor and fellow student Lance throws a party and as a joke invites Karl, an outsider in school.
+When Karl shows up, however, he gets into a fight with Lance and Tuttle and dies after falling into an empty swimming pool.
 Frank sees Lance and Tuttle attempting to dump the body and offers to reanimate the corpse for them.
-Stealing a brain from his father’s (Judge Reinhold) lab, Frank successfully resurrects Karl and returns him home.
+Stealing a brain from his father’s lab, Frank successfully resurrects Karl and returns him home.

 The next day Frank is befriended by Lance and Tuttle, and Karl appears to be changed into a cool kid in school.
 Frank, suspicious of Karl’s personality change, discovers that the brain he used was that of a murderer named Skeeter Wayne Dobbs.
 Revealing this to Karl, Karl and Frank agree to keep this a secret from the others.
-Karl then helps Frank to get a date with his crush Macy (Christine Lakin) by throwing a party using money stolen from the homecoming dance.
-At the dance Karl beats up Lance and Tuttle and leaves with Andrea (Nicole Nieth) who soon goes missing.
-Realizing Karl has stolen the homecoming money and potentially murdered Andrea, Frank confronts Karl who dismisses his concerns and invites him to a Halloween party that night.
+Karl then helps Frank to get a date with his crush Macy by throwing a party using money stolen from the homecoming dance.
+At the dance Karl beats up Lance and Tuttle and leaves with Andrea who soon goes missing.
+Realizing Karl has stolen the homecoming money and potentially murdered Andrea, Frank confronts Karl, who dismisses his concerns and invites him to a Halloween party that night.
 Macy, thinking Frank stole the money, breaks up with him and goes to the party alone.

 At the party Karl accosts Macy who runs to the backyard and discovers that Andrea was not murdered, but rather had been secretly getting breast implants.
-Lance, Tuttle, and Frank fight with Karl who attempts to murder Tuttle, but fails.
+Lance, Tuttle, and Frank fight with Karl, who attempts to murder Tuttle, but fails.
 Karl then chases Frank upstairs, but is ambushed and incapacitated.
 Frank then removes the evil brain using a prop guillotine at the party.
 Transporting Karl’s corpse back to the laboratory, his father helps him reanimate Karl using his original brain.
 The next day the homecoming money is returned to school, Karl has his original personality restored, and Frank makes up with Macy.